rickellis/Astro/README.md

     // Get the tropocentric position
     var tp = A.Solar.topocentricPosition(jdo, coord, true)

-Using Astro only requires only one function call:
+Using Astro requires only one function call:

     var sunpos = A.Get.sunPosition(new Date, lat, lon)